 This preview has been provided by the North Carolina Symphony.

-Just before and after Valentine's Day, Music Director Grant Llewellyn leads the North Carolina Symphony (NCS) in two sensuous orchestral showpieces — Rimsky-Korsakov's Scheherazade and Tchaikovsky's Romeo and Juliet.
+Just before and after Valentine's Day, the North Carolina Symphony (NCS) performs two sensuous orchestral showpieces — Rimsky-Korsakov's Scheherazade and Tchaikovsky's Romeo and Juliet.
 The performances take place at the Wilson Center in Wilmington on February 9; Meymandi Concert Hall in Raleigh on February 10 and 11; and at Memorial Hall at UNC-Chapel Hill on February 25.

 Rimsky-Korsakov's Scheherazade was inspired by the famous Arabian Tales of 1,001 Nights, in which the princess Scheherazade weaves enchanting stories each night for her husband, the murderous Sultan, in order to keep him entertained and save her life.
 Each story keeps him wanting to hear more, and over the course of 1,001 nights he falls in love with her and abandons his plan to kill her.
 The piece includes numerous virtuosic solos for the first violinist — the concertmaster — which represent the voice of Scheherazade.